custom-components/pyscript/docs/reference.rst

 ^^^^^

-A task is a lightweight execution context that runs a function inside an event loop, effectively providing asynchronous (actually collaborative serial) execution.
+A task is a lightweight execution context that runs a function inside an event loop, effectively providing asynchronous (actually, collaborative serial) execution.
 They are part of Python's ``asyncio`` package and are central to how HASS and pyscript handle multiple activities.
-Tasks can run any Python code, provided it does not block (eg, for I/O) or run without giving up control for too long (which will prevent other tasks from running).
+Tasks can run any Python code, provided it does not block (e.g., for I/O) or run without giving up control for too long (which will prevent other tasks from running).

 Task Management